 What is Psychotherapy?

-Psychotherapy is a treatment modality in which a trained psychotherapist forms a therapeutic relationships with an individual or individuals to create an safe place for exploring one's feelings, thoughts and behaviors and finding new understanding and new freedom from old patterns.
-While psychotherapy usually relies on talking, mind-body approaches, guided imagery, art, movement, and other modalities can be helpful.
+Psychotherapy is a treatment modality in which a trained psychotherapist forms a therapeutic relationship with an individual or individuals to create a safe place for exploring one's feelings, thoughts and behaviors, and for finding new understanding and new freedom from old patterns.
+While psychotherapy usually relies on talking, other modalities like mind-body approaches, guided imagery, art therapy, and movement therapy can also be helpful.
 Psychotherapy offers the opportunity to learn about automatic and unconscious patterns of thought and behavior and to learn how to be more authentic and individual.
 The work in therapy is coming to know yourself more and more deeply and through that gaining more freedom and choice in how you live your life.